tenzir/tenzir/web/blog/vast-v3.0/index.md

 The event distribution statistics moved within the output of `vast status`.

-This was previously available under the `index.statistics` section when using the `--detailed` option:
+They were previously available under the `index.statistics` section when using the `--detailed` option:

 ```json {0} title="VAST v2.4.1 ❯ vast status --detailed | jq .index.statistics"